Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Yes, but an adult will need to register them and take full responsibility for them throughout their challenge.
 Also, please make sure their distance targets are suitable for their ability.

-a.
-You’ll receive a bespoke Treble challenge 2020 medal at the end of the challenge when you have logged your distances and been sponsored to do your challenge.
+You’ll receive an exclusive Treble challenge medal at the end of the challenge when you have logged your distances and been sponsored to do your challenge.
 See the medal that could be yours below!

 Yes!
 The Treble Challenge is a combination of all three of these virtual events.
-Our fantastic supporters have raised £1.86 million from our virtual events over the last five years, so a virtual triathlon seemed a fitting celebration!
+Our fantastic supporters have raised £2.3 million from our virtual events over the last six years, so a virtual triathlon seemed a fitting celebration!

 Unfortunately not – your existing challenge pages can’t be transferred to the Treble challenge.
 But any relevant activity you’ve recorded since 1 April will automatically apply to your Treble challenge too, so you can set up a new challenge within the Treble, however any fundraising you’ve done won’t carry over.